underscoreio/shapeless-guide/src/pages/ops/migration.md

 }
 ```

-We'll introduce an extension method now
+We'll also introduce an extension method
-to make later examples easier to read:
+to make examples easier to read:

 ```tut:book:silent
 implicit class MigrationOps[A](a: A) {